 and Mount of Olives

 (King Bach).
-They are planted with the white varieties Riesling, Pinot Blanc, Pinot Gris and Chardonnay, and with the red varieties Pinot Noir, Cabernet Sauvignon and Saint Laurent.
+They are planted with the white varieties Riesling, Pinot Blanc, Pinot Gris and Chardonnay, as well as with the red varieties Pinot Noir, Cabernet Sauvignon and Saint Laurent.

-The management is done according to the philosophy of the house with "respect for the soil".
-The individual measures are appropriate rearing with selection of the optimal location for each grape variety, careful tillage and careful manual foliage care
+The management is carried out according to the philosophy of the house with "respect for the soil".
+The individual measures are appropriate vine training with selection of the optimal location for each grape variety, careful tillage and careful manual foliage care

 , This creates the basis for fully ripe and healthy grapes that are only harvested manually and selectively.
 An important quality criterion is self-imposed low yields; the average annual earnings

 is only 5,500 l / ha.
-The vinification is carried out as possible without too much intervention.
+The vinification is carried out without too many interventions if possible.

-The white wines are controlled with a controlled fermentation in stainless steel without additives Fermented wines.
-In the Rieslings attention is paid to the location character, they are also refined sweet.
-The development of dry red wines has a long tradition in the family, they are fermented on the mash and aged in traditional large wooden barrels and the top products in oak barrels.
-The premium wines include the Rieslings "Gimmeldinger Almond Garden Old Vine" and "Königsbacher Idig", as well as "Pinot Noir Old Vines".
+The white wines are aimed at controlled fermentation in stainless steel with no additives Fermented wines.
+With the Rieslings, attention is paid to the location character, they are also upgraded noble sweet.
+The cultivation of dry red wines has a long tradition in the family, they are fermented on the mash and aged in the traditional large wooden barrel as well as for the top products in barriques.
+The premium wines include the Rieslings "Gimmeldinger Mandelgarten Alte Reben" and "Königsbacher Idig", as well as "Spätburgunder Alte Reben".
 These are partly also in magnums